gajus/eslint-plugin-jsdoc/README.md

 Requires returns are documented.

+<a name="eslint-plugin-jsdoc-rules-require-returns-options-6"></a>
+#### Options

+- `exemptedBy` - Array of tags (e.g., `['type']`) whose presence on the document block avoids the need for a `@returns`.
-By default `async` functions that do not explicitly return a value pass this rule.
+- `forceReturnsWithAsync` - By default `async` functions that do not explicitly return a value pass this rule.
 You can force all `async` functions to require return statements by setting `forceReturnsWithAsync` as true on the options object.
 This may be useful as an `async` function will always return a Promise, even if the Promise returns void.

 ```js
 'jsdoc/require-jsdoc': ['error', {forceReturnsWithAsync: true}]